nggit/tremolo-docs/configuration.md

 The defaults is `512` (connections/worker).
 The oldest, or **513th** will be kicked out.

+This value often gives false impressions on benchmarks.
+A good benchmark uses concurrency between 1 - 500.
+If you want to use concurrency above 1000, you must increase this value, *ulimit*, and possibly [worker_num](#worker_num).
+Otherwise you will see a lot of connections being dropped.

 ### app_handler_timeout
 The common term for this is "maximum execution time".
 The default is `120` seconds.